 If you have any further questions, contact Taxpayer Service by calling (720) 913-9300.

-For information on housing assistance, visit the Help on Housing page.
+For information on different types of housing assistance, from mortgage to rental supports, visit the Help on Housing page.

 Taxes can be paid in a lump-sum payment or in two installments:

 - If paid as a lump-sum, payment in full is due by April 30

 - If paid in installments, the first half is due by the last day of February and the second half is due by June 15